PhD & Master's in Human Resources (HR) Graduate Degree Programs Colorado

 What is a Masters in HR Management Degree?

-A Masters in Human Resource Management (HRM) is an advanced business degree.
+PhD and Masters in Human Resource Management (HRM) are advanced business degrees.
 It studies the ways leaders can coach, train and use personnel to meet a company’s bottom line.
 Some of the broad themes center around staffing, employee benefits and labor laws.
-Others cover the skills needed to manage people in the workplace.
+Others cover the skills needed to manage people in the workplace.written by Rana Waxman

 What Could You Do with a Human Resource Management Graduate Degree?